Advancing Racial Equity In the Field of Philanthropy, Non-Profit, and Fundraising

 2023 - Musical Arts Institute; Austin Coming Together

-INAUGURAL EMERGING LEADERS AWARDS
+EMERGING LEADERS AWARDS

 Arely A. Anaya , Landscaper Advocacy Project (FLAP)Illinois